sprotax/RPi-DHT-sensor-log-for-Google-sheets/README.md

 ## What is this project?

 This project allows users record sensor data from the Adafruit DHT sensors (either the DHT11 or DHT22) and make a log of it in a Google Spreadsheet.
 This project utilizes the Google gspread API to allow automatic recodings viewable anywhere in the world with a internet connection!
-The project also has a json file for simple end user configuation
+The project also has a json file for simple end user configuation.
 <br>

 ### Features